-If your shares are held by your broker, bank or other agent, you should follow the instructions provided by your broker, bank, or other agent with respect to changing your vote.
+If your shares are held by your broker, bank, or other agent, you should follow the instructions provided by your broker, bank, or other agent with respect to changing your vote.

-When are stockholder proposals and director nominations due for the 2022 Annual Meeting of Stockholders?
+When are stockholder proposals and director nominations due for the 2023 Annual Meeting of Stockholders?

-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by January 1, 2022, to the attention of our Corporate Secretary at 500 Fairview Ave.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 29, 2022, to the attention of our Corporate Secretary at 500 Fairview Ave.
 N, Suite 600, Seattle, WA 98109.
-If you wish to submit a proposal (including a director nomination) at the 2022 Annual Meeting of Stockholders that is not to be included in next year's proxy materials, your written request must be received by our Corporate Secretary between February 15, 2022 and March 17, 2022, provided that, if our 2022 Annual Meeting of Stockholders is earlier than May 16, 2022 or later than July 15, 2022, your written request must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to such Annual Meeting and not later than the close of business on the later of the 90th day prior to such Annual Meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+If you wish to submit a proposal (including a director nomination) at the 2023 Annual Meeting of Stockholders that is not to be included in next year's proxy materials, your written request must be received by our Corporate Secretary between February 10, 2023 and March 12, 2023, provided that, if our 2023 Annual Meeting of Stockholders is earlier than May 11, 2023 or later than July 10, 2023, your written request must be received by our Corporate Secretary between February 10, 2023, your written request must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to such Annual Meeting and not later than the close of business on the later of the 90th day prior to such Annual Meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
 You are also advised to review our Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
+In addition to satisfying the foregoing requirements and any additional requirements under our Amended and Restated Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 11, 2023.